 Content of transmissions

 The Wireless Telegraphy (Content of Transmission) Regulations 1988 make it a specific offence to send grossly offensive, indecent, obscene or menacing messages.

 Most people are reasonably law-abiding but some users of radio have very little idea of how radio works and may be tempted not to comply with the licensing regime.
 Ofcom will often try to help people bring themselves within the law but where necessary or appropriate will prosecute or take other enforcement action under Wireless Telegraphy legislation, for example to prevent interference or other harm.
 We can seize apparatus found in unlawful use, and courts can order its forfeiture.

 Illegal broadcasting stations

 Illegal broadcasting stations (pirate radio) can cause serious and prolonged interference to a whole range of radio users including the emergency services.
-They also work against the best interests of the community by stealing frequencies and, by being unregulated, cause unfair competition against legal local stations.
-On conviction for illegal broadcasting offences, a court may order all or any of the apparatus of the station relating to the offence, including record collections, portable telephones, etc. to be forfeited to Ofcom.
-In addition, anyone convicted of a radio offence could find themselves barred from a career in broadcasting.
+They operate on frequencies which are unlicensed and, by being unregulated, cause unfair competition against legal local stations.
+On conviction for illegal broadcasting offences, a court may order forfeiture to Ofcom of any apparatus in use by the station, including record collections, mobile phones and other audio equipment.
+In addition, anyone convicted of a radio offence could find themselves barred from broadcasting on a legal station for 5 years.